 The Human Resources (HR) Department is responsible for planning, administering and evaluating the WSSC Water's personnel related programs.
-It is also responsible for providing a safe, inclusive and healthy work environment for WSSC Water employees, administering occupational safety and health programs to ensure compliance with all federal, state and local regulation.
 The department also oversees the equal employment policies.
 Lead by the Director of HR, the department is comprised of the divisions in the following chart.